Skip to main content

 webhook-signature

-Unix timestamp when the webhook was sent.
+Unix timestamp (in seconds) when the webhook was sent.

 Request Body